 What Should You Do After a Bicycle Collision in San Francisco?

 The immediate aftermath of a bicycle collision can be chaotic.
 If you were injured in a crash, there are certain steps that you need to take that will ensure that you best protect your health and wellbeing and that you fully preserve your legal rights.
 It is crucial that bike accident victims know what to do after a crash.

 To start, injured victims should seek medical attention.
 An emergency situation always requires a trip to the nearest hospital.
 Further, seemingly mild or moderate injuries should receive a comprehensive medical evaluation without delay.
 You should never take any chances with a bike accident, as you may be more seriously hurt than you realize.

 Finally, injured bicyclists should never admit partial fault for the accident or make any statements to representatives from the driver’s insurance company.
 The insurance company is fundamentally interested in protecting its own financial interests.
-Injured victims should always deal with insurance adjusters directly through experienced Marin County bike accident lawyers.
+Injured victims should always deal with insurance adjusters directly through experienced San Francisco bike accident lawyers.

 Who is Liable for a Bicycle Crash in California?

 California is a comparative negligence jurisdiction.
 This has several different and extremely important implications for Bay Area bicycle accident victims.
 First, in a bicycle accident claim, the victim must prove that defendant was ‘at fault’ for their injuries.
 In general, fault is established through proving negligence.
 What constitutes negligence can vary depending on the specific circumstances of the bike accident.
 Though, as a general rule, if a driver caused your bicycle accident through their reckless or careless conduct, they can likely be held legally liable for your crash.